kongrawd/aws-quickstart/readme.md

 **Run the Node.js module and check the message count in DLQ**

-- Run the module by the number of 'maximum recieves' times (per message),
+- Run the module for the number of 'maximum recieves' times (per message),
 - In each execution, the console should log a unique message handle with its current approximate recieve count,
 - Once no message is returned (or when message's approximate recieve count > maximum recieves), all of the message should now be in the DLQ,
   - Check the messages count in the DLQ queue